t-tasin/saas-its/DEPLOY-NOW.md

 ## What Was Fixed

-✅ **Critical Prisma Binary Target Issue** - All services now include Linux binaries for Railway
+✅ **Prisma Binary Target Issue** - Added `debian-openssl-3.0.x` to all schema.prisma files
-✅ **All Prisma clients regenerated** with cross-platform support
-✅ **All services rebuilt** with the new binaries
+✅ **Postinstall Hook Added** - Railway now auto-generates Prisma client during npm install
+✅ **All package.json files updated** - Added `"postinstall": "prisma generate"` to all services
 ✅ **TypeScript compilation successful** - No errors

+### The Critical Fix
+Railway wasn't generating the Prisma client because the `generated/` folder is gitignored.
+By adding a `postinstall` hook, Railway now automatically runs `prisma generate` after `npm install`, creating the Linux binary it needs!

 ---